tomLamprecht/Easy-ML-For-Java/README.md

 3. Choose and configure the values of [Selector](#Selector), [Recombiner](#Recombiner) and [Mutator](#Mutator)
 4. Configure the parameters of the [Genetic Algorithm](#genetic-algorithm)
 5. combine everything in the [GeneticAlgorithm](#genetic-algorithm).Builder class
+>Finding the correct configurations is a very challenging task and you should always use [Loggers](#logger) to help you find the correct ones!

 An abstract example could look like this:
 ```java